hildaskye/petal-stem/journals/David_Sanchez.md

 # 7/18
 Finished all my endpoints FINALLY!
 With the help of melinda and liz but moving to backend with Melinda.

+# 7/19
+Melinda and I worked on backend auth, we watched the video together and went over the code numerous times.
+However, after getting stuck we had caleb and liz help us and it the code still didn't work.
+So now just need some instructor help.

+# 7/20
+Working with Melinda and teachers to finish backend auth and get it working properly.
+Going to start working on front end auth with Melinda as soon as we get backend finished.